 Special Education – Bachelor of Arts Degree (BA)

 The Bachelor of Arts in Special Education is designed to meet the non-categorical teacher certification requirements for the District of Columbia and other school jurisdictions.
 Students will be prepared for careers as teachers in public and private schools, or as special educators who provide direct services to children and youth with special needs.
 The program of study is designed to provide learning experiences that enable candidates to develop competencies required to assess the academic, social, and behavioral needs of exceptional children and youth in a multi-ethnic urban school setting.
 Students will also be trained in the application of teaching methods and learning strategies in a behaviorally-oriented K-12 learning environment.
 The program focuses on the education of disabled children from age three to 21 and professional interaction with their families.
 Emphasis is placed on responding to the developmental and cultural uniqueness of each child, as students in the program learn to design, implement, and evaluate curricular activities and learning environments.
 For more information, please contact Prof. Ayanna C. Kelley, Program Coordinator, at 202.
 274.7245 or firstname.lastname@example.org.

-Accreditation: The program is accredited by the Council for Exceptional Children (CEC) and the National Council for the Accreditation of Teacher Education (NCATE).
+The program is accredited by the Office of the State Superintendent of Education (OSSE) and the Council for the Accreditation of Educator Preparation (CAEP)